merveguhan/Sprint-deneme/README.md

 # Sprint 1

-- **Note**: All User Stories are expressed as user stories if you click into the details of a PBI.
-The titles of the PBIs are shorter on the backlog for brevities sake.
 - **Sprint Notları**: User Story'ler product backlog'ların içine yazılmıştır.
 Product backlog item'lara tıklandığında hikayelerin detayları okunabilir.

 - **Forecasted Points**: 100 Points Per Sprint